What’s it Like to Go Through Debt Relief?

 At the same time, if you clearly can’t afford to fully repay your debts, your creditors may eventually become willing to negotiate.
 They may realize that accepting a lesser amount might be their best chance of getting any payment.

-During this stage, take the money you would have made toward payments and put it into a dedicated account set up by the debt settlement company.
-They’ll use this money later to settle debts.
+During this stage, take the money you would have made toward payments and set it aside in an account that’s just for debt settlement offers.
+If you work with a debt settlement company, they’ll set up this account for you, and they’ll use this money later to settle debts.
 An available lump sum may well improve your bargaining position.

 How you might feel